Contextual abstractions are a way to abstract over context. They represent a unified paradigm with a great variety of use cases, among them:

 - Implementing type classes

 - Establishing context

 - Expressing capabilities

 - Computing new types, and proving relationships between them

-Even though these designs use different terminology, they’re all variants of the core idea of term inference: Given a type, the compiler synthesizes a “canonical” term that has that type.
+Even though these designs use different terminology, they’re all variants of the core idea of term inference: given a type, the compiler synthesizes a “canonical” term that has that type.

 The design of Scala 3 focuses on intent rather than mechanism.
 Instead of offering one very powerful feature of implicits, Scala 3 offers several use-case oriented features:

-Abtracting over contextual information.
+Abstracting over contextual information.
 Using clauses allow programmers to abstract over information that is available in the calling context and should be passed implicitly.
 As an improvement over Scala 2 implicits, using clauses can be specified by type, freeing function signatures from term variable names that are never explicitly referred to.

 Providing Type-class instances.
 Given instances allow programmers to define the canonical value of a certain type.
 This makes programming with type-classes more straightforward without leaking implementation details.

 Viewing one type as another.
 Implicit conversions have been redesigned from the ground up as instances of a type-class